 If you are eligible for the health insurance credit upon retirement and VRS will be deducting your health insurance premiums, you do not need to apply for it; VRS will apply the credit automatically to your benefit payment.
-For any premiums VRS will not be deducting, complete and send the Request for Health Insurance Credit (VRS-45) to VRS.
+For any premiums VRS will not be deducting, submit a Request for Health Insurance Credit (VRS-45) to VRS.
 The form is available at www.varetire.org.